Bortiz25/pet-store-website/README.md

 ```
 {userInfo: user, access: true};
 ```
-If the username and paswword combination was found 'access' is set to true, otherwise it is false.
+If the username and paswword combination was found, 'access' is set to true, otherwise it is false.

 ## Models
 The `models/` directory contains the product, user, and audit `.js` files with their corresponding schemas.
 We create models for each schema to define data validation rules and enable easy querying of data in MongoDB.